Principle of relativity: General principle of relativity

 Physics in non-inertial reference frames was historically treated by a coordinate transformation, first, to an inertial reference frame, performing the necessary calculations therein, and using another to return to the non-inertial reference frame.
 In most such situations, the same laws of physics can be used if certain predictable fictitious forces are added into consideration; an example is a uniformly rotating reference frame, which can be treated as an inertial reference frame if one adds a fictitious centrifugal force and Coriolis force into consideration.

 The problems involved are not always so trivial.
 Special relativity predicts that an observer in an inertial reference frame does not see objects he would describe as moving faster than the speed of light.
 However, in the non-inertial reference frame of Earth, treating a spot on the Earth as a fixed point, the stars are observed to move in the sky, circling once about the Earth per day.
 Since the stars are light years away, this observation means that, in the non-inertial reference frame of the Earth, anybody who looks at the stars is seeing objects which appear, to them, to be moving faster than the speed of light.

 Since non-inertial reference frames do not abide by the special principle of relativity, such situations are not self-contradictory.

 General relativity

-General relativity was developed by Einstein in the years 1907 - 1915.
+General relativity was developed by Einstein in the years 1907–1915.
 General relativity postulates that the global Lorentz covariance of special relativity becomes a local Lorentz covariance in the presence of matter.
 The presence of matter "curves" spacetime, and this curvature affects the path of free particles (and even the path of light).
 General relativity uses the mathematics of differential geometry and tensors in order to describe gravitation as an effect of the geometry of spacetime.
-Einstein based this new theory on the general principle of relativity, and he named the theory after the underlying principle.
+Einstein based this new theory on the general principle of relativity and named the theory after the underlying principle.